Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 26 Oktober 2025 04.23.22 UTC
+- WIB: Minggu, 26 Oktober 2025 05.25.27 UTC
-- WITA: Minggu, 26 Oktober 2025 05.23.22 UTC
+- WITA: Minggu, 26 Oktober 2025 06.25.27 UTC
-- WIT: Minggu, 26 Oktober 2025 06.23.22 UTC
+- WIT: Minggu, 26 Oktober 2025 07.25.27 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"Only a true best friend can protect you from your immortal enemies."

-Kategori: inspirational
+Kategori: friendship